-If you wish to visit the workshop at Elsecar Hertitage Centre after the end of May, please phone me on 07824813003 before travelling to avoid any dissapointment.
+If you wish to visit the workshop at Elsecar Hertitage Centre, please phone me on 07824813003 before travelling to make sure that we are not shut for any unforseen circumstances in order to avoid any dissapointment.

 Also this number is available for anyone wishing to call me for any Encaustic Art related quieries and also to make provisional bookings for 2021 and beyond.

 Any customers wishing to order online via Amazon or Etsy can still do so - Thank You for your understanding.

 Wax painting, or – to use its grander title – encaustic art, is a wonderfully simple decorating technique, which gives great results in minutes.
 Unlike many crafts, it really is as easy as it looks: there are just a few basic techniques to master before you start to produce your own quite spectacular results.

 Wax painting isn’t as modern as it may appear.
 In fact, the mummy portraits of Roman Egypt are the earliest examples of encaustic painting known to us – the oldest of them dating from AD 30-40, the latest from about AD 300.
 Having been preserved by an unusually dry climate, these wonderful pieces of art can be seen in museums all over the world.